Afasarya/Afasarya/README.md

 - 🔭 I’m currently studying on SMK Telkom Purwokerto
 - 🌱 I am also looking for work in the Software Developer
 - 🏆 My achievements:<br>2nd place at the National Hackathon Sevent Telkom University Purwokerto
-<br>1nd place at the National Software Development Dinacom 2025
+<br>1st place at the National Software Development Dinacom 2025
 <br>2nd place at the National IT Competition Web Design 2025
+<br>3rd place at Dragon Hacks Jakarta Intercultural School

 - 📫 How to reach me: coderea9@gmail.com